Gw Basic Games

 Gw Basic Games Download

-Publication date
+Publication date | 1973 |

-Preceded by101 BASIC Computer Games
+Preceded by | 101 BASIC Computer Games |

 BASIC Computer Games is a compilation of type-in computer games in the BASIC programming language collected by David H. Ahl.
 Some of the games were written or modified by Ahl as well.
 Among its better-known games are Hamurabi and Super Star Trek.